Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 In Scripting API, most of the core feaures are implemented in the `@minecraft/server` module, with lots of methods to interact a Minecraft world, including entities, blocks, dimensions, and more programmatically.
 This article contains a basic introduction to some of the core API mechanics, for more detailed infomation please visit [Microsoft docs](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server/minecraft-server).

 ## Setup
-Like other modules, you will need to add the dependency into your `manifest.json`
+Script modules requires you will need to add the dependency into your `manifest.json`

+<CodeHeader>BP/manifest.json</CodeHeader>

 ```json
 {